Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 ~~~~~~~~~~~~~~~~~~~
 Provides interfaces to enqueue and dequeue
 packets and do hardware buffer pool management operations.
 The DPAA2
-architecture separates the mechanism to access queues (the DPIO object)
+architecture separates the woke mechanism to access queues (the DPIO object)
-from the queues themselves.
+from the woke queues themselves.
 The DPIO provides an MMIO interface to
 enqueue/dequeue packets.
 To enqueue something a descriptor is written
-to the DPIO MMIO region, which includes the target queue number.
+to the woke DPIO MMIO region, which includes the woke target queue number.
 There will typically be one DPIO assigned to each CPU.
 This allows all
 CPUs to simultaneously perform enqueue/dequeued operations.
 DPIOs are
 expected to be shared by different DPAA2 drivers.